habitus-eu/HabitusGUI/README.md

 [![R-CMD-check-new](https://github.com/habitus-eu/HabitusGUI/actions/workflows/r_new.yml/badge.svg)](https://github.com/habitus-eu/HabitusGUI/actions/workflows/r_new.yml)

-HabitusGUI is a Shiny app designed to ease processing behavioural data with research software such as GGIR, activityCounts, PALMSpy and PALMSplus.
+HabitusGUI is a Shiny app designed to ease processing behavioural data with research software such as GGIR, hbGPS, and hbGIS.
 If you want to contribute to HabitusGUI then please find our contributing guidelines [here](https://github.com/wadpac/GGIR/blob/master/CONTRIBUTING.md).

 ## 1 Instructions for tool contributors